 Ignition misfire can make your engine stall at idle.

 A leak or obstruction in the intake or fuel system that affects your engine’s ability to take in air or fuel.

-Low engine compression caused by worn piston rings, cylinders and leaking valves
+Low engine compression caused by worn piston rings, cylinders and leaking valves.

-A defective idle speed control system may prevent your engine from getting enough air to idle properly
+A defective idle speed control system may prevent your engine from getting enough air to idle properly.

-A clogged catalytic converter may also cause stalling or lack of power when accelerating
+A clogged catalytic converter may also cause stalling or lack of power when accelerating.

 If your vehicle is diesel powered, a dirty diesel engine filter may cause it to stall.
 A drop in fuel mileage is a sign of a clogging engine filter.

-The content contained in this article is for entertainment and informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
+The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
 We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.